Regulatory and electronic invoices

 The invoice is an accounting document that details the goods or services supplied, as well as the amount owed by the customer.
 It has several functions:

-• It serves as accounting and tax proof for both parties.
+- It serves as accounting and tax documentation for both parties.

 To better understand the differences between these two documents, let's examine them according to their characteristics: